berndporr/libcamera2opencv/README.md

 The subdirectory `qtviewer` contains a simple QT application which displays the camera on screen and the value of one pixel as a thermometer with QWT.

+## Credits

+Based on https://github.com/kbingham/simple-cam and then turned into this library by Bernd Porr.
+Additional features by Raphael Nekam.